Prediction of fluid flow in porous media by sparse observations and physics-informed PointNet: Results and discussion

-A visual comparison between the ground truth and the PIPN prediction for the velocity and pressure fields is made for the porous media with spatial correlation lengths ($l_c$) of 1.7 mm, 0.9 mm, and 0.5 mm respectively in Figures 4, 5, and 6.
-All in all, a good agreement between the prediction and ground truth at the point cloud locations is observed.
-In all three cases, the maximum local errors for the velocity fields happen in the narrowest bottlenecks, where the flow accelerates.
 The order of accuracy of the velocity fields for all three porous media is approximately the same due to the fact that PIPN is enforced to satisfy the same criterion (i.e., $\mathcal{J} \leq 0.0025$).
 Nevertheless, the porous media with shorter spatial correlation lengths ($l_c$) requires a higher number of iterations due to having a higher number of inquiries and more complicated geometry, as listed in Table \ref{Tab1}.
 Note that the wall time consumed per epoch is approximately equal for all three porous media under investigation.
 This is because the TensorFlow \cite{abadi2016tensorflow} software constructs the computation graph only once at the beginning of the training and uses it in the rest of the training for calculations.
 In fact, although the computation graph becomes more complex by decreasing the spatial correlation length, the computation per iteration (i.e., per epoch) only slightly (a few seconds) enhances, as TensorFlow \cite{abadi2016tensorflow} simply updates numbers in the previously constructed graph to calculate the loss value.

 To validate more precisely the PIPN performance, we tabulate the relative pointwise error ($L^2$ norm) of the PIPN prediction in Table \ref{Tab1}.
 Accordingly, the relative error of the velocity fields is approximately in the range of 15\% to 19\%.
 In all the cases, the predicted velocity fields experience a higher level of errors compared to the pressure one due to the fact that the pressure simply linearly decreases in the $x-$direction, whereas the velocity pattern is more complicated.
 Additionally, the velocity vector is involved in both the mass and momentum balances, while the pressure only plays a role in the momentum equation (Eq. \ref{Eq2}).
 According to Table \ref{Tab1}, the relative error of the obtained permeability (see Eq. \ref{Eq3}) of the porous media as a result of the predicted velocity field is less than 5\% for all three cases.
 Note that the average spatial distance of sensors from each other ($d_s$) indicates the level of information that we observe for each porous medium.
 For the porous media with $l_c= $ 1.7 mm and $l_c= $ 0.9 mm, $d_s= $ 0.237 mm, while for the porous medium with $l_c= $ 0.5 mm, $d_s= $ 0.16 mm.
 Hence, we observe more information for the medium with $l_c= $ 0.5 mm compared to the two others.
 As mentioned earlier, these reported $d_s$ are the maximum possible distance for satisfying the convergence criterion in PIPN (i.e., $\mathcal{J} \leq 0.0025$).